sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 - Someone buying great business which can grow its revenue in double digits for next 2 decades is a great feat.
 The skills attained during this process should be transferable to other parts of life.
     - Personally, I get attracted to doing hard things; maybe you do too.
-    - “Investing isn’t just a process of wealth creation; it is a source of great happiness and sheer intellectual delight for the truly passionate investor.” - gautam baid
+    - “Investing isn’t just a process of wealth creation; it is a source of great happiness and sheer intellectual delight for the truly passionate investor.” - Gautam baid
 - Picking a diverse set of quality businesses at a good price can consistently beat average market returns.
 In long term even 1% makes a difference
     - $10000 compunded at 10% for 30 years results in $174,494.02.
 Whereas 11% compounding results in $228,922.97 (longer the time period, more pronounced difference)